carolsemerano/Mapping_Earthquakes/README.md

 ## Overview

 This analysis aims to present data from Earthquakes using Javascript, GeoJSON, and Leaflet.
+The final result can be found on the folder [Earthquake_Challenge](Earthquake_Challenge/).

 ## Summary